google/pcbdl/README.md

 ## Examples

 Found in the `examples/` folder.
-Another way to make sure the enviroment is sane.
+Another way to make sure the environment is sane.
 One can just "run" any example schematic with python, add -i to do more analysis operations on the schematic.

 * `voltage_divider.py`: Very simple voltage divider